 - Memory loss.

 - Difficulty in concentrating.

 - Feeling fatigue.

 - Waking with a choking or gasping sound.

 - Snoring loudly.

 If you have one or more of these symptoms, we can help you.
 One possible option that may help you is a nightguard that you wear in your mouth while you sleep.
 It is like the mouthguards worn by athletes to protect their teeth during games and competitions.
-The nightguard adjusts your jaw so to help you breathe better and stop snoring.
+The nightguard adjusts your jaw to help you breathe better and stop snoring.

 We have helped many patients.
-If you feel you struggle with any of the above symptoms, please call our office for a 30 minute no cost consultation with Dr. Borio.
+If you feel you struggle with any of the above symptoms, please call our office for a 30-minute, no-cost consultation with Dr. Borio.

 Some reasons why nightguards are a great sleep apnea and snoring treatment option include the following:

 - Nightguards require no electricity.
-If you are going somewhere that has a no electricity, such as camping, using a CPAP can prove problematic since you will need to bring a source of power.
+If you are going somewhere that has no electricity, such as camping, using a CPAP can prove problematic since you will need to bring a source of power.